matthras/tsp-art-python/README.md

 Open Concorde either by double clicking on `figure-stipple.tsp` or opening the program separately and then loading `figure-stipple.tsp` file into it.
 Concorde should then display a series of dots that should resemble what you see in `figure-stipple.png`.

-There are two ways to go about this:

-1. [Recommended if you have more than 1024 points] Click on 'Heuristics' and select 'Lin Kernighan', then click OK.
-2. [NOT recommended if you have more than 1024 points] Click on 'Solver', uncheck Verbose, and click OK.
+In the menu, click on 'Heuristics', select 'Lin Kernighan', then click OK.
+Concorde will then generate a tour that goes through all the points and returns to the starting point.

-Once Concorde has established an optimal tour, save the tour as a file by going `File > Save Tour`.
-In our example we'll save it as `figure-tour.cyc` (i.e. type 'figure-tour', click OK and the .cyc extension is automatically applied).
+Save the tour as a file by selecting in the menu: `File > Save Tour`.
+In our example we'll save it as `figure-tour.cyc`.

 Open `draw-tsp-path-concorde.py` in your editor and change the filenames at the top of the file